AdobeDocs/target.de-DE/help/c-reports/reporting-frequently-asked-questions.md

 Beispiel:

 Eine Reihe neuer Besucher besuchen Ihre Site und sind für eine Aktivität qualifiziert.
-Diese neuen Besucher werden für das Segment &quot;Neue Besucher&quot;gezählt.
-Alle diese Besucher verzeichneten auch einen Besuch in dieser Aktivität.
+These new visitors are counted towards the New Visitors segment.
+All of these visitors also recorded a visit into that activity.

-Einige Besucher trafen die Konversionsmetrik, die als &quot;Anzahl erhöhen und Benutzer in Aktivität halten&quot;konfiguriert wurde.
-Nehmen wir an, dass einige dieser Benutzer die Konversionsmetrik mehrmals treffen, wird die Konversionsmetrik nicht erhöht.
-Angesichts dieser Konfiguration könnten einige Benutzer jedoch die Konversionsmetrik treffen und dann zur Startseite zurückkehren, wodurch sie sich erneut zur Aktivität berechnen, um einen neuen Besuch aufzuzeichnen.
+Some visitors hit the conversion metric, which was configured as &quot;Increment Count &amp; Keep User in Activity.&quot; Suppose some of these users hit the conversion metric multiple times, the conversion metric won&#39;t increase.
+Given that setup, however, some users might hit the conversion metric and then navigate back to the home page, qualifying into the activity again to record a new visit.

 ## Warum enthalten meine [!UICONTROL Erlebnis-Targeting] (XT)-Berichte Metriken für Kontrollerlebnisse?